Skip to main content

 A.1.
 UC1 - Modeling of server capabilities

-System capabilities might be represented as system-defined data nodes
+System capabilities might be represented as immutable configuration.

-in the model.
-Configurable data nodes might need constraints
+Configurable data nodes might need constraints specified as "when",

-specified as "when", "must" or "path" statements to ensure that
+"must" or "path" statements to ensure that configuration is set

 * A timer can support the values 1,5,8 seconds.
 This is defined in